 Occasionally in non-obstructive azoospermia (NOA) non- surgical treatment may be effective, but this can only be expected in 10% of cases.

 When the (non-obstructive) azoospermia persists despite medical treatments, there are two options for the men: The traditional and accepted route is to suggest a ‘micro-TESE’ (testicular micro-dissection), or microsurgical testicular sperm extraction.

-This outpatient procedure requires a light general anaesthetic and recovery is swift, but we recommend that men take one week away from work to ensure comfortable recovery, and to minimise complications.
+This important daycare procedure requires a light general anaesthetic and recovery is swift, but we recommend that men take one week away from work to ensure comfortable recovery, and to minimise complications.

 The operation (m-TESE) requires a small (2 cm) cut on the front of the scrotum (sac).
 This incision is closed with stitches which are under the skin, and which dissolve without the need for removal or other post-operative care.

 When the azoospermia is ‘obstructive’ (OA), a sperm retrieval procedure is inevitable, to allow sperm to be stored or used on the same day as the retrieval for IVF using Intracytoplasmic Sperm Injection (ICSI).
 Medical treatment is not helpful.